-The main idea behind the similarity of trajectories is the ability to compare the relative motion of the moving objects along the consecutive segments of their corresponding trajectories.
-Figure 1.a) illustrates three trajectories Tr_1 , Tr_2 and Tr_3 , corresponding to the motion plans of three objects, say, o_1 , o_2 and o_3 , all of which were moving along a same 2D route (illustrated as route_1).
-However, although, o_1 and o_2 begin their trips at a same time, their respective trajectories are very different $-o_2$ has been moving much slower than o_1 .
-We would like to perceive such trajectories as not similar.
+The main idea behind the similarity of trajectories that we tackle in this work is the ability to compare the relative motion of the moving objects along the consecutive segments of their corresponding trajectories.
+An illustration of our desiderata is provided in Figure 1.
+Namely, Figure 1.a) il-

+^{}Research supported by the Northrop Grumman Corp., contract: P.O.8200082518 lustrates three trajectories Tr_1 , Tr_2 and Tr_3 , corresponding to the motion plans of three objects, say, o_1 , o_2 and o_3 , all of which were moving along a same 2D route (illustrated as $route_1$).
+However, although, o_1 and o_2 begin their trips at a same time, their respective trajectories are very different - namely, o_2 has been moving much slower than o_1 .
+Throughout this work, we would like to perceive such trajectories as not similar.
 On the other hand, although o_3 had started its trip later than o_1 (and o_2), its trajectory, Tr_3 exhibits the same dynamics (velocity patterns over the corresponding route segments) as Tr_1 .
 Clearly, the only difference is that Tr_3 is translated in the temporal domain with respect to Tr_1 and we would like to consider them similar.
-Figure 1.b) illustrates some other discrepancies among trajectories that we would like to consider acceptable for similarity.
+Figure 1.b) illustrates some other discrepancies among trajectories that we would like to consider acceptable for the purpose of similarity.
 Namely, although the route of Tr_5 does not exactly match the route of Tr_4 - e.g., several small detours were taken by the respective object o_5 , the duration of both trips is approximately equal and the spatial deviations are not too large (plus we do need a translation in the temporal dimension).
-Although Tr_6 that has a completely different 2D route from Tr_1 , the corresponding segments are of equal length and are having equal corresponding angles between themselves.
-Moreover, the speed of, say o_6 , along the route-segments of Tr_6 is exactly the same as the one of the corresponding object, say o_4 , along the segments of Tr_4 .
+A careful observation of Tr_6 reveals that although it has a completely different 2D route from Tr_1 , its corresponding segments are of equal length and are having equal corresponding angles between themselves.
+Moreover, the speed of the moving object, say o_6 , along the route-segments of Tr_6 is exactly the same as the one of the corresponding object, say o_4 , along the segments of Tr_4 .